-The law office of Andrew R. Lynch, P.C. aggressively defends drug cases of all kinds.
+The Lynch Law Group, P.C. aggressively defends drug cases of all kinds.

 Georgia law makes it unlawful for any person to purchase, possess, or have under his control an illegal substance.
 As a general rule any drug charge with the exception of possession of marijuana less than one ounce is a felony.
 A person only needs to knowingly have physical control over the drug to be considered to have possession of it under the law.

 For example, if you have cocaine in your locked car, you still are legally in possession of it.
 This is what is known in the law as constructive possession, you only need to have have the power and the intent to control the cocaine.
 Possession under the law may be sole or joint possession.
 Meaning the cocaine in the above example may belong to multiple people.

 It is important to understand than in Georgia punishment is based on the weight of the illegal substance possessed.
 The criminal intent however is based on simply knowing you possess the substance and there is no requirement the State show you knew how much of the substance you possessed.

 Georgia law will not allow conviction in a drug case where the a Defendant is merely near drugs,

 there must be more evidence linking the drugs to the Defendant than spacial proximity.
 For example, in Benitz v.
 State, the Defendant was with someone who sold drugs to an undercover officer, there was no evidence that he did anything more than know there was a drug deal commencing.
 The State could not prove he participated or aided in the drug deal and the Georgia Court of Appeals reversed his conviction.
 In some cases, a Defendant is entitled to a directed verdict of not guilty by the Judge when the only evidence of the drugs ownership is the Defendants ownership of the car, house, or place where the drugs were located.

 Official Code of Georgia Annotated 16-13-2: Georgia Conditional Discharge Statute